GroupGSA Melbourne Studio

 Melbourne is known for its culture, charm and street art, with many laneways and buildings decorated with colourful and creative murals – the studio design gives a subtle nod to Melbourne’s creativity and charisma with a warm and eclectic colour palette.

-On arrival, visitors are met with bespoke Terrazzo floors and pops of colour, expressed through furniture choices such as the pale pink boardroom table, forest green feature walls and a striking terracotta brick wall which provides a backdrop for design reviews, a sound barrier and offers an element of privacy to the open plan studio.
+On arrival, visitors are met with bespoke Terrazzo floors and pops of colour, expressed through furniture choices such as the pale pink boardroom table, forest green feature walls, and a striking terracotta brick wall, which provides a backdrop for design reviews, a sound barrier, and an element of privacy to the open-plan studio.

-Another important aspect of the design is the incorporation of natural elements, such as greenery and natural light.
-This has been shown to have a positive impact on employee well-being, reducing stress levels and improving mood.
-The character of the building has been embraced, and its sleek steel frames windows (with views across the city) have been replicated in the boardroom, providing transparency throughout the space.
+Another important design aspect is incorporating natural elements like greenery and natural light.
+This has been shown to positively impact employee well-being, reducing stress levels and improving mood.
+The building’s character has been embraced, and its sleek steel-frame windows (with views across the city) have been replicated in the boardroom, providing transparency throughout the space.

-The design uses locally sourced suppliers and materials, environmentally sustainable materials (carbon positive cork), biophilic design principles (connections to nature, views, plants), collaboration, agile working (desk sharing) and diversity in work settings.
-Several key pieces of furniture were reproposed from the previous fit-out including planters, tables and the distinctive pink lockers.
+The design uses locally sourced suppliers and materials, environmentally sustainable materials (carbon-positive cork), biophilic design principles (connections to nature, views, plants), collaboration, agile working (desk sharing), and diversity in work settings.
+Several key pieces of furniture, including planters, tables, and the distinctive pink lockers, were repurposed from the previous fit-out.

-Find out more about the GroupGSA Melbourne Studio.
+Find out more about the our Melbourne Studio.

 Get in touch